monadicsystems/monadicsystems.github.io/post1.md

 > and remove the need to use `toHtml` in our template, but that would be unweildy to other parts of the program that need to manipulate those fields.
 > It's more practical if the fields are of type `Text`, and we convert them to `Html ()` when it's necessary.

 Awesome!
-Now we have an HTML template that we can apply to any value of the type `Person`.
+Now we have an HTML template that we can apply to any value of the type `Person`:

 ```haskell
 myHtml :: Html ()